Understanding the Benefits and Risks of Testosterone Therapy on the Heart

 Testosterone deficiency is also linked to insulin resistance which increases cardiovascular risks.
 Men who have been diagnosed with Low T and diabetes also have been shown to have greater rates of atherosclerosis – hardening of the arteries.
 In fact, the Endocrine Society recommends that males with type 2 diabetes receive testosterone testing since Low T can affect blood sugar levels.

 In 2013, a study confirmed the link between metabolic syndrome and testosterone deficiency.
-Men who received treatment with testosterone had the following improvements:
+Men who received treatment had the following improvements:

 - Lower triglycerides and LDL cholesterol